alex-entrainment/DIY_AV-Entrainment/README_Audio.md

 This behaviour ensures that very long steps do not delay the preview yet short steps can still be heard in full.

+### WebAssembly DSP Backend
+For browser-based projects you can compile the Rust realtime backend to WebAssembly.
+See [src/audio/realtime_backend/WASM_GUIDE.md](src/audio/realtime_backend/WASM_GUIDE.md) for build and usage steps.